‘Ferris Bueller’ actor Edie McClurg allegedly abused by man who tried to marry her - NewsBreak

 LOS ANGELES ( WJW ) — A California judge has reportedly issued a temporary restraining order against a man accused of elder abuse against actor Edie McClurg, who is in her 70s.

 TMZ reported that Michael Ramos wedged himself into the life of the “Ferris Bueller’s Day Off” star, who now lives with dementia.
-The ruling means Ramos must move out of McClurg’s home and cannot be within 100 yards of her.Guilty verdict for teen charged with murder of Cleveland officer
+The ruling means Ramos must move out of McClurg’s home and cannot be within 100 yards of her.Girl tied to bed posts in home with two dead bodies chewed herself free from restraints, investigators say

 A hearing in the case is scheduled for September.